-Sift the flour, baking powder, salt and spices together in a large bowl.
+Sift the flour, baking powder, salt and spice together in a large bowl.
 Cut the butter into the flour mixture and then mix using a pastry blender or a large fork until the mixture resembles coarse crumbs.
 Stir in the sugar and then gently fold in the blackberries.

 Add the buttermilk and gently stir and fold until the dough starts to form.
 Transfer the dough to a floured surface and bring the dough together with lightly floured hands.
 Cut the dough in half and then shape and flatten each piece into a disc about 1-1.5 inches high.
 Cut each circle into 6 scones using a sharp knife or bench scraper.
 Arrange the scones on the baking sheet and place in the freezer for 15 minutes.

 - This recipe makes 8 large scones, but you can also cut the dough in half when you transfer it to your floured surface, shape each half into a disk and cut each disk into 6-8 scones each for a total of 12-16 scones.

 - To make a vegan version of these scones, use coconut oil cold from the fridge in place of the butter and 1 cup of unsweetened almond milk in place of the buttermilk.
 The texture and taste is just as delicious!